Thomas Gafford: College career

 Gafford was a four-year letterman at the University of Houston and played in 47 games for the Cougars football team.
 He is a member of the Sigma Chi Fraternity.

 Professional career

-Green Bay Packers
+Green Bay Packers (first stint)

-Gafford was signed by the Green Bay Packers on February 7, 2006, after going undrafted in the 2005 NFL Draft and unsigned for the entire 2005 season.
+Gafford was signed by the Green Bay Packers on February 7, 2006, after going undrafted in the 2005 NFL draft and unsigned for the entire 2005 season.
 On August 29, 2006, he was waived by the Packers.

 Seattle Seahawks

 On January 17, 2007, Gafford was signed by the Seattle Seahawks.
 He was waived by the Seahawks on June 20, 2007.

-Second stint with Packers
+Green Bay Packers (second stint)

 Gafford was re-signed by the Packers on March 5, 2008.
 On August 4, 2008, he was released by the Packers.

-Chicago Bears
+Chicago Bears (first stint)

 On August 19, 2008, Gafford was signed by the Chicago Bears.
 He was waived by the Bears on August 31, 2008.

 Kansas City Chiefs

 Gafford was signed by the Kansas City Chiefs on October 29, 2008 after long snapper J. P. Darche was placed on injured reserve.
 He made his professional debut on November 2 against the Tampa Bay Buccaneers and went on to serve as the long snapper during the team's final nine games.

 Gafford was waived by the Chiefs on June 19, 2009.
 The team re-signed him on August 13 after waiving long snapper Tanner Purdum.

 In 2011, despite being a long snapper, Gafford recorded 3 tackles.